itswillis/REST-API/README.md

 - /photos/<int:user_id>/<filename> GET endpoint -> serves a specific photo by user ID and filename.
 It directly serves the file from the static/images directory.
 - /photos/uuid/<photo_uuid> GET endpoint -> retrieves a specific photo by UUID.
 It queries the photo from the database and uses the serve_photo function to serve the photo.
 - /photos/uuid/<photo_uuid> DELETE endpoint: Deletes a specific photo by UUID.
 It removes the photo from the database and the filesystem.

-#### Potential Bug Fixes
-- [ ] User should be able to 'GET' photos they 'PUT' -> not by their full <filename> but a hash key instead.
-- [ ] Each uploaded photo will be associated with a specific user based on their user_id.
-Check the 'POST' photos function.
-- [ ] Photos are in another path with 'GET' _uploads/photos/<filename>.
-- [ ] Photos are not directly linked to the 'products' -> I don't think we want to.

 ### 05/04/23
 - [ ] Software architecture